You have the message.

 If your group needs a sign, whether indoors or out, send us an assistance request.

-Use these guidelines to give your social media account a proper name.
+Use these profile and banner templates to give your social accounts a professional edge.

 If you get social on behalf of the school, get to know the school's and the university's social media policies.